Pondok Aren

 Pondok Aren (often abbreviated as Pd Aren) is a town and an administrative district (kecamatan) in the city of South Tangerang, in Banten Province on Java, Indonesia.
 It is located on the south-western outskirts of Jakarta.
-The district covers 29.80 km^{2} and had a population of 303,093 at the 2010 Census and 294,996 at the 2020 Census; the official estimate as at mid 2023 was 295,812.
+The district covers 29.80 km^{2} and had a population of 303,093 at the 2010 Census and 294,996 at the 2020 Census; the official estimate as of mid-2023 was 295,812.

 Communities

-Pondok Aren District is sub-divided into eleven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2021, together with their postcodes.
+Pondok Aren District is sub-divided into eleven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2021, together with their postcodes.